Skip to content

 SearchParamValueResource

-• type - a 4-byte hash of the resource type
+• type: A 4-byte hash of the resource type.

 Number